Work

 Tells the investor what failed and how to recover — in one tap.

-Two states, one design principle: never make the investor wonder what they did or how to undo it.
+Two states, one principle: the investor never has to wonder what they did or how to undo it.

 Mobile